Sample Marketing Job Interview Questions

 As you answer questions about your accomplishments with other companies, be specific.
 Simply stating, “I ran several online marketing campaigns” does not adequately show what you can do for the company.
 Better answers should resemble, “I started a social media campaign that utilized targeted advertising systems to market the company’s services to youth in North America.”
 You will also need to elaborate.
 Use numbers that support the campaign, such as “Within three financial quarters, sales increased by 427% and brand recognition vastly improved by 10% within the target demographic.”

 Interview questions about the future should be brought back to accomplishments of the past.
 In other words, when asked about how you would deal with possible future scenarios, refer to your past accomplishments.
-Your answers should focus on successful campaigns with statement such as, “While I was with company XYZ, I initiated both low cost lead generation strategies and several viral marketing campaigns, using an almost inexistent budget to boost profits by 200%.”
+Your answers should focus on successful campaigns with statement such as, “While I was with company XYZ, I initiated both low cost lead generation strategies and several viral marketing campaigns, using a small budget to boost profits by 200%.”

 This common job interview question is often asked in every type of interview.
 But for marketing jobs this question is especially important.
 It provides you with a chance to tout your interview preparation by suggesting effective marketing strategies based on the research you completed on the company.